urbanjost/M_intrinsics/docs/intrinsics.md

     > bge(arr1,arr2)= T T T F
     > Compare some one-byte values to 64.
     > Notice that the values are tested as bits not as integers
-    > so the resuls are as if values are unsigned integers.
+    > so the results are as if values are unsigned integers.
     > -0128  T 10000000
     > -0096  T 10100000
     > -0064  T 11000000